 According to a Gartner study, customer experience drives over two-thirds of a customer’s loyalty to a brand.
 This is why delivering a top-notch experience is so important.
 Performing a CX assessment goes beyond the traditional customer survey and delivers updated benchmarks and actionable metrics to execute your CX strategy now and in the future.

-A comprehensive assessment not only helps you create a plan that addresses the true needs of customers, but also guides you in adopting the right technology to support your CX strategy and design.
+A comprehensive assessment not only helps you create a plan that addresses the true needs of customers but also guides you in adopting the right technology to support your CX strategy and design.

 Implementing a new CX strategy requires strong change management because it impacts departments across an organization.

 CX change can sometimes meet the most resistance from people in charge of the current technology infrastructure.
-If a cloud-based migration is part of your strategy, for example, it could mean a big shift and a lot of work for the tech team.
+If a cloud-based migration is part of your strategy, it could mean a big shift and a lot of work for the tech team.
 It’s possible that not everyone will be in favor of it.